HsuJv/vnc-rs/README.md

 Tight encoding, Zrle encoding & Raw encoding all work fine.

 But without any idea, when I send setClientEncoding(TRLE) to the vnc server it response with raw rectangles without any encoding.
-So Trle encoding is not testes.
+So Trle encoding is not tested.
 But the trle decoding routine shall be right since it was split from zrle routine

 According to the RFC, the [Hextile Encoding](https://www.rfc-editor.org/rfc/rfc6143.html#section-7.7.4) and [RRE Encoding](https://www.rfc-editor.org/rfc/rfc6143.html#section-7.7.3) are both obsolescent, so I didn't try to implement them.